niessner/Opt/README.md

 Opt and all of its examples require a recent version of [Terra](https://github.com/zdevito/terra)/, and [CUDA 7.5](https://developer.nvidia.com/cuda-75-downloads-archive).
 On Windows we use Visual Studio 2013 for development/compilation, though other versions may also work.

 Download and unzip the [terra binary release for windows, release-2016-03-25](https://github.com/zdevito/terra/releases).
-Add terra/bin to your $PATH environment variable (if you want to run the examples)
+Add terra/bin to your $PATH environment variable (if you want to run the examples).

 Our recommended directory structure for development is: